baikonur-oss/terraform-aws-lambda-kinesis-to-s3/README.md

 Warning: use same module and package versions!

 ### Version pinning
+#### Terraform Module Registry
+Use `version` parameter to pin to a specific version, or to specify a version constraint when pulling from [Terraform Module Registry](https://registry.terraform.io) (`source = baikonur-oss/iam-nofile/aws`).
+For more information, refer to [Module Versions](https://www.terraform.io/docs/configuration/modules.html#module-versions) section of Terraform Modules documentation.

+#### GitHub URI
-Make sure to use `?ref=` version pinning in module source URI.
+Make sure to use `?ref=` version pinning in module source URI when pulling from GitHub.
-This will save you from a lot of troubles.
+Pulling from GitHub is especially useful for development, as you can pin to a specific branch, tag or commit hash.
+Example: `source = baikonur-oss/terraform-aws-iam-nofile?ref=v1.0.0`

 For more information on module version pinning, see [Selecting a Revision](https://www.terraform.io/docs/modules/sources.html#selecting-a-revision) section of Terraform Modules documentation.